-- 0-20 metres to blade tip - 20-50 meters to blade tip - 50-70 meters to blade tip (Relevant areas outside the Broads Authority area only) - 70 meters and above to blade tip (Relevant areas outside the Broads Authority area only) - 3.6 It is considered that 50 metres to blade tip is an appropriate upper threshold for assessment in the Executive Area, as this relates to the maximum height for which applications are currently coming forward, and that turbines of a larger height range in the Executive Area would be fundamentally out of scale with the landscape elements which make up the Broads.
+- 15-20 metres to blade tip - 20-50 meters to blade tip - 50-70 meters to blade tip (Relevant areas outside the Broads Authority area only) - 70 meters and above to blade tip (Relevant areas outside the Broads Authority area only) - 3.6 Note that applications for micro turbines up to 15 m will be dealt with on a case by case basis and generic sensitivity judgements do not apply to this scale of development. - 3.7 It is considered that 50 metres to blade tip is an appropriate upper threshold for assessment in the Executive Area, as this relates to the maximum height for which applications are currently coming forward (2012), and that turbines of a larger height range in the Executive Area would be fundamentally out of scale with the landscape elements which make up the Broads.
 However, the largest scale turbines in the above typology have also been assessed for completeness.